delorum/scala-cli/README.md

 https://github.com/dunnololda/scala-cli/blob/master/src/main/scala/com/github/dunnololda/cli/AppProperties.scala

-Now you can pass arguments when invoke your program with short or long names, for example:
+Now you can pass arguments when invoke your programm with short or long names, for example:

     $ java -jar myapp.jar -a1 5 --arg2 Hello World! -b2

-Also additional argument `-help`/`--help` is provided: it print to console usage information with descriptions for all arguments.
+Also additional argument `-help`/`--help` is provided: it prints to console usage information with descriptions for every argument.

     $ java -jar myapp.jar --help
     Test App with command line interface